BlueVia/Official-Library-Android/Readme.md

 - Location API
 - Payment API

-These can be found as part of the library documentation.
+These can be found as part of the library documentation!